 Laser treatment will permanently diminish hair growth.
 However, it may not eliminate unwanted hair forever.
 In most cases, the hair will eventually grow back.
-Because of this, many clinicians have started referring to laser hair removal as “long term hair removal” instead of permanent removal.
+Because of this, many clinicians have started referring to laser hair removal as “long term hair removal” instead of a permanent removal method.

 Laser hair removal works best on dark hair against light skin.
 Lower contrast and lighter or finer hair can mean less successful hair removal.
 However, many people like the procedure because of the ability to treat large areas at once.

 There are some laser hair removal risks you should know before deciding between laser hair removal or electrolysis.
 It is possible for people to have adverse reactions to the lasers that can range from skin discoloration to blisters and scarring.
-Additionally, some people find that they are more photosensitive after having laser treatments.
+Additionally, some people find that they are more photosensitive after having laser treatment sessions.